Hurence/logisland/README.md

 LogIsland is an event mining platform based on Spark and Kafka to handle a huge amount of log files.

+You can start right now to play by following the [getting started guide](https://github.com/Hurence/log-island/wiki/Getting-started)

 ## Basic Workflow